goliatone/go-cms/README.md

 ```

 ### Localization Helpers
 Locales, translations, and fallbacks are available across services. `cfg.I18N.Locales` drives validation, and helpers such as `generator.TemplateContext.Helpers.WithBaseURL` simplify template routing.
+Use `cfg.I18N.RequireTranslations` (defaults to `true`) to keep the legacy “at least one translation” guard, or flip it to `false` for staged rollouts; pair it with `cfg.I18N.DefaultLocaleRequired` when you need to relax the fallback-locale constraint.
+Both flags are ignored when `cfg.I18N.Enabled` is `false`, matching the behaviour described in `TRANS_FIX.md`.
+Every create/update DTO exposes `AllowMissingTranslations` so workflow transitions or importers can bypass enforcement for a single operation while global defaults remain strict.

 ## Static Site Generation